 - Unconscious Patient

-- Brain stem reflexes involving CN VII should be present in conscious and unconsious patients.
+- Brain stem reflexes involving CN VII should be present in conscious and unconscious patients.
 It can be evaluated by stimulating an appropriate sensory nerve and observing for an automatic CN VII motor response.
 The reflex motor response tested is typically eye closure.
 Although we can voluntarily choose to close one eye at a time, when eye closure is triggered involuntarily through a reflex arc, CN VII is stimulated bilaterally to cause the simultaneous protection (closure) of both eyes.

 - Reflex testing is done by stimulating the following sensory nerves: